We, the members of the Governing Body, are extremely proud of our successful small school and encourage any enquiries.

 Governor Meeting Attendance & Interests

 Rachael is a Co-opted Governor and lives in the Village.
 Rachael was originally a parent governor when her daughter attended the School and decided to maintain her role as Governor when her daughter moved to her next school.
-Rachael has a second child who currently attends the local playschool and is looking to start at the School next year.
+Rachael has a second child who currently attends Whaddon School.
 Rachael is a Solicitor by profession and has advised and represented Schools in various matters during her work.
 Rachael’s skills sit well with the General Purposes and Finance Committee, which deals with the finance and management of the school.
 She is also a Governor for Performance Management.